 Then you’re in the Algarve.
 For a long time Portugal stayed slightly below the radar as British buyers headed off to explore “new” destinations like Bulgaria or Cape Verde.
 So it didn’t overdevelop like southern Spain and remains an authentic and affordable choice.
 Many Britons, especially among the retired, have taken to its friendly and laid-back vibe and now 10 per cent of the population in towns like Albufeira are British.
 There are some seriously high-class golf communities here, but also affordable property in the coastal villages.
 Even more affordable are the communities of the inland Algarve, still with warmth and golf, and easy access back and forth to Britain all year via Faro Airport.

-How to buy property in Portugal
+Where to Buy Property in Portugal

-In-depth guides to regions in Portugal
+How to Buy Property in Portugal